 Services for Investment Funds

-Irish expertise spans a wide range of fund services including fund administration, transfer agency, custody, legal, tax and audit services, stock exchange listing, compliance and consultancy services.
+Irish expertise spans a wide range of fund and asset management services including fund administration, transfer agency, depositary asset management, legal, tax and audit services, stock exchange listing, compliance, technology and consultancy services.
 Whether you domicile your fund in Ireland or another jurisdiction will shape the services you may need.